 Step 3.
 Add your Pinterest tag ID to Ecwid

-To make the Pinterest tag track users’ behavior in your store, simply add your Pinterest tag ID to the Ecwid control panel:
+To make the Pinterest tag track users’ behavior in your store, simply add your Pinterest tag ID to the Ecwid admin panel:

 - Go to your Pinterest business account → Ads → Conversions.